Our objectives

 Our publication approach seeks to balance transparency with discretion about individual counterparty relationships, and to minimise any potential risks to financial stability through premature publication.

-We publish (with a time lag) the average daily value of lending over a calendar quarter, aggregated across counterparties.
-This is published on the first Tuesday following the final working day of the calendar quarter, five quarters ahead.
-We do not publish data regarding specific transactions or counterparties.
+We publish (with a time lag) the average daily value of lending over a calendar quarter, totalled across counterparties.
+This is published on the first Tuesday after the final working day of the calendar quarter, five quarters ahead.
+We do not publish data on specific transactions or counterparties.

 Contingent Term Repo Facility (CTRF)

 The Contingent Term Repo Facility (CTRF) allows us to provide liquidity against the full range of eligible collateral at any time, term, and price we choose.
 We can activate it in response to any actual or prospective market-wide event.
 This enables us to respond to a market stress in a flexible way.
 We take prevailing market conditions into account when we set the terms.
-The CTRF is not in routine use, but is available to be used when market conditions or other factors mean a tool is needed in addition to our other facilities.
-The CTRF is deliberately designed with flexibility in mind, so as and when we judge it appropriate to activate a CTRF, we calibrate its pricing and terms to suit the needs of the market at that time.
+We do not use CTRF routinely, but it is available when market conditions or other factors mean we need a tool in addition to our other facilities.
+The CTRF is designed to be flexible, so when we judge that a CTRF is needed, we calibrate its pricing and terms to suit the market at that time.

-Most recently, we announced the activation of the CTRF in March 2020, to help manage the market disruption caused by the outbreak of the Covid-19 pandemic.
-This was in place until June 2020.
+We last announced a CTRF in March 2020 to help manage market disruption caused by the outbreak of the Covid-19 pandemic.
+It stayed in place until June 2020.
 Further information can be found in this Market Notice.

 Publication arrangements

 We decide what information to publish about the facility’s usage when we activate it.
-This is normally in line with other facilities, e.g. we include total aggregate use of the facility following the close of the operation.
+This is normally in line with other facilities, e.g. we include total aggregate use of the facility after the operation closes.

 Term Funding